learning-zone/javascript-basics/README.md

 b.)
 Anonymous functions are declared inline and inline functions have advantages in the case that they can access variable in the parent scopes.

-Let's take a example of event handler.
+Let us take a example of event handler.
 Notify event of particular 	type (such as click) for a given object.

 Let say we have HTML element (button) on which we want to add click event and when user do click on button we would like toexecute some logic.